|

 balance.
 If he had attempted to shout -- nobody would have heard

 him.
-Sound could not travel in this vacuum.
+Sound cannot travel in a vacuum.

 12. Another